 While a rejected life insurance application is disappointing, there’s no need to give up hope.

-With a little determination and the info below in hand, you can apply again, and walk away with the coverage you need.
+With a little determination and the following info in hand, you can apply again and walk away with the coverage you need.

-What To Do If Your Life Insurance Application Is Declined
+What Should You Do if Your Life Insurance Application is Declined?

 If your life insurance application is denied, here are the steps you need to take to get accepted:

-- Gather the data: Find the documents that explain precisely why the insurance provider declined your application.
+- Gather data: Find the documents that explain precisely why the insurance provider declined your application.

-- Verify the information: Errors happen.
-Double-check the information the underwriter used and make sure to find and correct any mistakes.
+- Verify information: Errors happen.
+Double-check the information the underwriter used, and make sure to find and correct any mistakes.

 - Contact a life insurance agent: They can help you understand what you need to do to get your next application approved or suggest alternatives.